Search results

 Women Photographers

-The Royal Collection contains a significant body of work by women photographers
+The Royal Collection contains many photographs taken by women photographers.

 Photograph of Queen Alexandra by Alice Hughes ©

-The Royal Collection contains a significant body of work by women photographers, dating from the 19th century to the present day.
-These photographs illustrate key moments in photographic history, including early experiments in the medium, the development of accessible camera technologies and the advent of colour photography.
-They also reveal the historical and contemporary importance of women to the creation, study and dissemination of photographs.
+The Royal Collection contains a large amount of work by women photographers, dating from the 19th century to the present day.
+These photographs show key moments in photographic history, including early experiments, the development of accessible camera technologies and the arrival of colour photography.
+They also reveal the importance of women in the creation, study and distribution of photographs.

 Frances Sally Day is the earliest woman photographer represented in the Royal Collection and the first woman to photograph the Royal family, following a commission in 1859.
-Day was among a small number of women who practiced photography during the mid-19th century, a time when the sheer cost of photographic materials meant that photography, and being photographed, was a pursuit of the more affluent sectors of society.
+Day was among a small number of women who practiced photography during the mid-19th century.
+This was a time when the cost of photographic materials meant that photography, and being photographed, was a pursuit of the wealthy.

 Queen Alexandra